fcorella/2F-crypto-authn-demo/README.md

 been compromised.
 This is implemented using a database table of master record versions where each record contains an auto-incremented version number and a corresponding random value of the master record.
-When a user registers, the latest version number is stored in the user record, causing the corresponding master record to be used to derive the cryptographic credential from the user's email address in all browsers used by the user.
+When a user registers the latest version number is stored in the user record, causing the corresponding master record to be used to derive the cryptographic credential from the user's email address in all browsers.
 If that credential is compromised, the master record can be rotated to add a new master record version to the table.
 In this demo, for simplicity, the rotation is triggered by a GET request to "/rotateMasterRecord".
-In production, the user would report the compromise to an adminmistrator who would perform the rotation and store the new version number in the user's record: this is not implemented in this demo.
+In production, the user would report the compromise to an administrator who would perform the rotation and store the new version number in the user's record; that is not implemented in this demo.

 ### Graphical pseudo-code